 This is about persuading recruiters why you are the best person for the job of consultant at Oliver Wyman.
 What does the firm say it's looking for?
-The job description says it seeks graduates with ‘initiative, intuition and creativity with a strong background in problem solving and analytics.’
-It also says, ‘We value extracurricular activities and evidence of leading an interesting and impactful life outside of studies/work.’
+The job description says it seeks graduates with ‘initiative, intuition and creativity with a strong problem solving and analytical mindset.’
+It also says, ‘We value extracurricular activities and evidence of leading an interesting and impactful life outside of studies.’
 So think of how you have demonstrated the aforementioned qualities (and the others that Oliver Wyman seeks), in particular through extracurricular activities.
 Don’t limit your train of thought to the most obvious places you can develop these qualities.
 Creativity, for instance, isn’t just shown through an artistic pursuit or dramatic performance: for example, if you have any experience of teaching, did you think creatively when planning how to teach a new concept?
 When you give examples of your activities, make sure you explain the impact they had.
 For example, how did your creative ideas help those you were teaching and what did you learn from the experience?

 Oliver Wyman doesn’t require industry-related work experience, but you should still make the most of any work experience you have – whether or not it’s in consulting.
 If you’ve had part-time jobs, what skills have you developed that correspond with Oliver Wyman’s graduate role description, as described on its employer hub?
 This could include leadership responsibility (eg training new colleagues), for example.
 Similarly, if you have completed an internship at a consulting firm, did you ‘carry out essential research and analysis’, for instance?